-The videos will play using most internet browsers but you may experience difficulties, beyond VTMH’s control, if an old browser version is used.
+The videos will play using most internet browsers but you may experience difficulties, beyond VTMH’s control, if you use an old browser version.

 Thank you to all the individual storytellers, their families and friends, the film-makers, support workers and everyone else who helped in the telling of these stories.
 The participants and organisers hope these stories encourage others to share their experiences.